guymers/unifi/README.md

 * `/var/run/unifi`
 Run information, in general you will not need to touch this volume.
 It is there to ensure UniFi has a place to write its PID files

-### Legacy Volumes

-These are no longer actually volumes, rather they exist for legacy compatibility.
-You are urged to move to the new volumes ASAP.

-* `/var/lib/unifi` New name: `/unifi/data`
-* `/var/log/unifi` New name: `/unifi/log`

 ## Environment Variables: